 Before hitting record, you must “sanitize” your screen.
 A common mistake that ruins tutorials is accidentally exposing PII (Personally Identifiable Information) or distracting desktop clutter.

-Instead of worrying about camera angles or perfectly timing your zoom manually, simply navigate through your software performing the task naturally.
+Instead of worrying about camera angles or perfectly timing your zoom manually, simply navigate through your software, performing the task naturally.
 FocuSee captures the screen, microphone, and system audio on separate tracks.

-Choose Your Recording Mode
+Choose the Recording Model

 Pro Tip: Act slightly slower than you normally would.
 This gives the viewer time to process the movement.